 2020 Programme Dates

 Graduate Registered Nurses are employed on the NETP Programme on a fixed term contract for 12 months.
 During the recruitment process, applicants will be asked to indicate in which area they would like to work.
 Clinical placements are planned to take into consideration your preferences and service requirements.
 In the Advanced Choice of Employment (ACE) application process, there is an opportunity to identify three areas of clinical preference.

 Potential Placement Options

-One intake per year, commencing in mid-February.
-Approximately 12 placements.
+One intake per year, commencing in late January early February.